-The Child Neurology Clinic is a nationally recognized leader in the diagnosis and treatment of epilepsy and seizure disorders, headaches, neuromuscular diseases, movement disorders, pediatric strokes, genetic disorders affecting the nervous system, developmental delays, disorders of muscle tone and other neuromuscular diseases.
+Our Pediatric Neurology Program is a nationally recognized leader in the diagnosis and treatment of epilepsy and seizure disorders, headaches, neuromuscular diseases, movement disorders, pediatric strokes, genetic disorders affecting the nervous system, developmental delays, disorders of muscle tone and other neuromuscular diseases.

-The Department of Neurology sees and treats more than 18,000 children each year, and our staff has special training focused solely on caring for the needs of kids.
-In addition, our neurology clinics are enhanced by other child-centered services provided by other departments on site, such as lab and radiology.
+The pediatric Neurology Program sees and treats more than 18,000 children each year, and our staff has special training focused solely on caring for the needs of kids.
+In addition, our pediatric neurology clinics are enhanced by other child-centered services provided by other departments on site, such as lab and radiology.

-Physician-scientists within our Department of Neurology also conduct advanced scientific research in epilepsy, headache, muscle disorders and pediatric stroke.
-Faculty members are active in research in the neurosciences that will lead to improved treatment options for patients with neurological disorders, such as research on the use of medical medical marijuana for epilepsy in children.
+Physician-scientists within our pediatric Neurology Program also conduct advanced scientific research in epilepsy, headache, muscle disorders and pediatric stroke.
+Faculty members are active in neuroscience research that will lead to improved treatment options for children with neurological disorders, including research on the use of medical marijuana for epilepsy in children.

 We are also leaders in numerous national and international societies devoted to the treatment and understanding of pediatric neurological disorders including the Child Neurology Society, American Epilepsy Society, International Pediatric Stroke Study and Society for Neuroscience.

 At Children’s Colorado, children are treated in our general neurology and specialty clinics.
 Your primary care provider will work with our team to determine which one of our clinics is the right place for your family to start.

 You may call to schedule a pediatric neurology appointment or an appointment can be made by referral from your pediatrician, family doctor or other healthcare provider.